WyattAutomation/YOLOv3-ROS-Robotic-Headshot-Turret/README.md

 ## NOTES/Manual Launch Instructions/Debugging:

+The Obbecc Astra Pro is *quite* finicky about wanting to sometimes be the last device that was plugged in.
+If it's non-responsive, even after you've confirmed the udev rules are set correctly, try plugging it in to a different USB 3.0 port on a different bus, and reboot.
+Replugging after a reboot sometimes helps too.

-If you have any issues with this not working from the headshot.py script, you can run each roslaunch command that the turret uses in seperate terminals for debugging.
+If you have any issues with this system not working from the headshot.py script, you can run each roslaunch command that the turret uses in seperate terminals for debugging, or for development purposes.

 #### If you are debugging or wish to run the roslaunch commands one-by-one instead of through the script: